Hypnosis is a naturally occurring human state. It’s experienced in the following life situations:

 Leslie Gray practices psychotherapy in San Francisco, CA, and has taught ecopsychology and cross-cultural shamanism internationally.
 Her innovative work blending ancient and modern healing modalities has been featured in numerous publications including Re-Vision Journal, East West Journal and the Sierra Club Books anthology, Ecopsychology: Restoring the Earth, Healing the Mind.
 Dr. Gray is Executive Director of Woodfish Institute, an educational foundation which promotes traditional knowledge in original ways.

 ERIC GREENLEAF, PhD

-Eric has treated with, presented on and written about hypnotherapy for forty years.
+Eric has treated with, presented on and written about hypnotherapy for forty-five years.
 He has studied Balinese healing trance in Bali for twenty-five.
 Eric teaches internationally, and wrote The Problem of Evil: Ancient Dilemmas and Modern Therapy.

 Dr. Erickson chose Eric to receive the first Milton H. Erickson Award of Scientific Excellence for Writing in Hypnosis.

 He practices in Albany CA, and can be reached at 510 464 1140.